bbtheo/gradu/07-conclusion.Rmd

 # Conclusion

-In my thesis I have examined the effects of the European union carbon policy shocks to Finnish economy.
+In my thesis, I have examined the effects of the European Union carbon policy shocks on the Finnish economy.
 I started by examining the institutional development of the European carbon policy regime.
-I continued by presenting a short review of the literature on impacts of carbon policies and additionally presented the methodological evolvement of the structural autoregressive models.
-In following chapters I elaborated the model and data which my inference relies.
+Then, I presented a short review of the literature on the impacts of carbon policies and additionally presented the methodological evolvement of the structural autoregressive models.
+In the following chapters, I elaborated on the model and data on which my inference relies.

-The analysis was be done by using structural vector autoregressive model which was identified by using an instrumental variable that was observed from day-on-day variation of futures prices.
-In tandem with the my goal of quasireplication of the findings of @kaenzig2022 I also extended the carbon policy surprise time series which was used as the instrument to the end of the year $2021$.
+The analysis was done using a structural vector autoregressive model, which was identified by using an instrumental variable observed from the day-on-day variation of futures prices.
+In tandem with my goal of quasireplication of the findings of @kaenzig2022, I correspondingly extended the carbon policy surprise time series.
+As a result, the time series was extended to the end of the year $2021$.

-The results that I have produce evidence that Finnish economy has a significantly different impulse to Carbon Policy shock as does the wider European economy.
-The impulse reaction of Finnish economy has an interesting dual nature.
-Short-run and long-run reactions are opposite sign in multiple variables.
-This would mean that the carbon policy shock would benefit Finnish economy in short run.
-In longer run the economy reverts to the European norm.
+The results I have produced show that the Finnish economy has a significantly different impulse to Carbon Policy shock than the broader European economy.
+The impulse reaction of the Finnish economy has a fascinating dual nature.
+Short-run and long-run reactions have opposite signs in multiple variables.
+This would mean the carbon policy shock would benefit the Finnish economy in the short run.
+However, in the longer run, the economy reverts to the European norm.

-My thesis underlines the need for further research in the macroeconomic impacts of the changes in carbon policy regimes.
-Also the impacts of rising energy prices are today as topical as ever.
+My thesis underlines the need for further research on the macroeconomic impacts of the changes in carbon policy regimes.
+Also, the impacts of rising energy prices are today as topical as ever.

 \newpage

+\cleardoublepage
+\pagenumbering{Roman}